tiian/lixa-docker/README.md

 * xta-python: XTA for the Python language (both Python2 and Python3 are supported)
 * lixa-sql: MySQL and PostgreSQL customized images for the sake of these examples

+The directory "examples" contains further more complex examples.